Rob Wielaert: Career with Melbourne Heart, Melbourne City (2013–2015)

 Wielaert scored his first goal for his new club and was the opening goal in the Melbourne Derby against Melbourne Victory on 25 October 2014 in front of 43,729 fans.
 City went on to lose the match 5–2.

 On 13 April 2015, Wielaert was released by the club.

-Coaching
+Coaching career

-Box Hill United

 Upon retiring, Wielaert commenced his coaching education, and as of 2018 is assistant coach at Box Hill United, whilst studying for his B-License.